JonathanSerafini/chef-cfn/README.md

 ### chef_cfn::tools

-Installs cloudformation cfn-init tools
+Installs cloudformation cfn-init tools such as :

+* cfn-init
+* cfn-hup: Periodic polling of cloudformation resource metadata to determine when triggered actions should run.

 ### chef_cfn::shutdown

-Installs a service which will delete the node
+Installs a service which will delete the node when the instance shuts down.

 Resources
 ---------